txhno/huehunter/README.md

-# HueHunter 🎨
+# HueHunter

-HueHunter is a Python command-line tool designed to detect and name the dominant colors in images.
-It analyzes images and maps the detected colors to the closest CSS3 color names, helping designers, developers, and artists to quickly identify key colors used in various visual media.
+🎨 HueHunter: A command-line tool for quickly identifying and naming dominant colors in digital images. 🌈

 ## Features